Tevvek/hp-technical-challenge/task_2/README.md

 4. Move the upsert of user to a self contained function.
 Easier for testing, easier for legibility.
 Make use of the deconstruction of params aka const { authId } = ... instead of chain calling props.
 Use 'self referenced' object keys aka instead of { authId: authId } just use { authId }
 5. In step 3, we removed the callback which is the last argument in favour of an async/await approach.
 For the Shop findById we remove the .exec call in favour of the same approach.
 6. Remove 'err' from response status if no shop available
+7. Fixed an issue with the code as it would not work.
+It was checking if the invitation already exists in shop.invitations and if so, push it to the array.
+It should add it to the array if it DOES NOT exist.